kying18/jet-topics/README.md

 # Jet Topic Modeling and Substructure Extraction

 This code is designed to use the Markov Chain Monte Carlo (MCMC) emcee to calculate jet topics in proton-proton and heavy-ion collisions.
-This code has been modified and refactored by Kylie Ying, and is based on the original by Jasmine Brewer and Andrew P. Turner with conceptual oversight from Jesse Thaler, located at https://github.com/jasminebrewer/jet-topics-from-MCMC.
+This code has been modified, refactored, and/or developed by Kylie Ying, and is based on the original by Jasmine Brewer and Andrew P. Turner with conceptual oversight from Jesse Thaler, located at https://github.com/jasminebrewer/jet-topics-from-MCMC.
+The new developments include conceptual oversight from Jasmine Brewer, Yi Chen, and Yen-Jie Lee.
 The topics extraction procedure is based on https://arxiv.org/abs/2008.08596.
-The topics' jet observable substructure extraction is based on a work in progress.
+The topics' jet observable substructure extraction and subsequent modification is based on a work in progress.

 ## Code Overview